 A: Campers enjoy three healthy meals each day during camp.
 Meals served are vegetarian, but do include eggs, cheese and milk.
 Common meals may include macaroni and cheese, pizza, spaghetti, bean and cheese burritos and the like.
-Nutritional balance is always considered and special requests for allergies can be accommodated.
-Please note any food allergies or dietary restrictions when registering for camp, whether it be online or a paper application.
+Nutritional balance is always considered and special requests for allergies can be accommodated, although. our kitchen is not celiac friendly.
+Please note any food allergies or dietary restrictions when registering for camp.
 Also, food allergies and dietary restrictions should be listed on the camper’s health history form.

 Q: What’s the weather like?

 A: Summer days are generally warm (70’s) and nights are delightfully cool (40’s).
 Trees provide shade for our camp, nestled right on the shore of Big Lake.